tigertv/git-info/README.md

 `git branch -d <branch>` | to delete a branch
-`git pull` | to pull changes from the remote repository `git push` | to push changes to the remote repository
+`git pull` | to pull changes from the remote repository `git push` | to push changes to the remote repository `git status` | to show status (changed files, files to add to the current commit `git diff <filename>`| to show difference in the file between current and previous states